 Dave Perry Inducted into National Sailing Hall of Fame

 The Junior Sailing Association of Long Island Sound congratulates Dave Perry on being inducted into The National Sailing Hall of Fame as a member of the Class of 2020.
+The induction ceremony will take place virtually on September 12.

 Dave’s body of accomplishment spans decades, from his race results particularly in match racing, in his role as a leader in the education of The Racing Rules of Sailing, and most importantly as a teacher through his unending commitment to spread and share his joy of sailing and his desire for the young to be not only better as sailboat racers, but to do so while honoring sportsmanship.
 Few have combined Dave’s passion, unbridled enthusiasm and commitment to sailing – a combination that has made all the difference to the world of sailing.